Dynatrace/dynatrace-configuration-as-code-samples/basic-templates/README.md

 The repository consists of 2 folders:

     1. env_variables
-        - Default script that will run before the monaco runs to make sure all environment variables are exported properly
+        - Default script that will run before Monaco runs to make sure all environment variables are exported properly
     2. monaco
         - Contains all json and yaml configurations needed to deploy everything to your Dynatrace environment